 Kekaulike Farmers Market

 This Chinatown market is a fruit and veggie lover’s dream.
 Shoppers will find lychee fruit, pineapple, mangoes, and more.
+Everything fresh, not like dried fruit you can buy on Amazon.
 Not only that– the prices are quite affordable!
 This is not a tourist spot, so keep an open mind and imagination when combing through the deals.
 Fresh seafood and interesting food options abound.
 There’s something for every cook, from the chef to the novice, but bring cash, as some vendors don’t accept credit cards.

 Green onions, papayas, and berries– these are some of the fantastic items you may find at this neighborhood farmers’ market.
 Not only that, but you’ll find several vendors who offer prepared food– be it Thai, kabocha mash, and crepes– to name a few.